-Although each update has appeared to reduce the appearance of spam, trolls and has improved overall privacy, many users have expressed their dissatisfaction, which has led to further revisions.
+Although each update has appeared to reduce the appearance of spam and trolls and has improved overall privacy, many users have expressed their dissatisfaction, which has led to further revisions.

 So, what’s new?

-YouTube have given their users a single dashboard to manage all of their video comments on one page after they sign in.
+YouTube has given its users a single dashboard to manage all of their video comments on one page after they sign in.
 The recent update also allows channels to post a message to their YouTube subscribers.

-If you’re wondering, it’s in the creator’s studio; the same place you’ll find analytics to track video views, likes, shares and the number of subscribers your channel has.
+If you’re wondering, it’s in the creator’s studio, the same place you’ll find analytics to track video views, likes, shares, and the number of subscribers your channel has.

 This page gives users the ability to manage comments easily.
 YouTube intends to add more features in the future, such as the ability to reply from the page and expand all responses.

 As a creator, your YouTube videos are a reflection of your creativity.
 However, the internet can be hateful — and hate should not be presented in public.

 All in all, this update can help you to present and maintain a more positive environment for your subscribers.
-There will be no hateful comments to start arguments and people will be happier to subscribe to your channel as a result.
+There will be no hateful comments to start arguments, and people will be happier to subscribe to your channel as a result.